antoniosignore/axon-game-3/README.md

 My intention was to model the information on the backend side until a player is a winner.

-So I provided a bunch of CURL that can be executed which I think should provide a good grasp of the solution proposed and the awesomeness of AxonIQ
+So I provided a bunch of CURL that can be executed which I think should provide a good grasp of the solution proposed and the awesomeness of AxonIQ.

-#CURL
+# CURL

 ### Create a game